vascospereira/ASP.NET_Core_MVC/README.md

 # ASP.NET_Core_MVC

-ASP.NET Core MVC with controllers and views
+A complete ASP.NET Core MVC with controllers and views application that stores data in a local DB database.
+We can create, read, update, delete, and search for movies.